mkalus/go-fyne-webserver/README.md

 This is a simple static webserver with a GUI frontend to start and stop it.
 It is useful if you have a static website to share with your customer and he or she does not have a webserver at hand.
 Just create a zip, with Go Fyne Webserver in the root directory.
-Create a `static` folder which contains your static website.
+Create a `static` or `dist` folder which contains your static website.
 Run the binary and you will see a window.

 ![Ubuntu](doc/FyneUbuntu.png)

 Press "Start Web Server" to start the server and point your browser to [http://localhost:8080/](http://localhost:8080/).

+Go Fyne Webserver will try to determine the subfolder automatically, but you can also choose any folder on your drive.

 ## Building